 Article 50(3) requires that individuals exposed to emotion recognition or biometric categorisation systems are informed of the system's operation.
 But there's a critical sequencing issue most compliance teams miss: check Article 5 prohibitions before you worry about Article 50 transparency.

 Article 5 bans emotion recognition in workplaces and educational settings outright (with narrow law-enforcement and medical exceptions).
 If your system falls under that ban, the transparency question is moot — the system itself can't operate.
-Use our EU AI Act Compliance Checker to determine whether your use case hits the Article 5 prohibition before planning Article 50 disclosures.
+Use our EU AI Act Checker to determine whether your use case hits the Article 5 prohibition before planning Article 50 disclosures.

 Where emotion recognition or biometric categorisation is permitted — retail analytics, security screening, healthcare monitoring — the transparency obligation means: inform individuals before the system processes them, explain what the system does, and provide information on how to object or opt out (which overlaps with GDPR data subject rights).